omikuji-launcher/omikuji/docs/site/src/dev/cxx-qt.md

 Adding one user-visible value is more steps than it looks.
 A property that persists needs a field on the Rust struct, the `#[qproperty]` line, an entry wherever the struct is built (`Default`, or a `from_settings`), and usually an invokable that sets the value and writes it to disk.
 Settings also mirror into a core struct, so the same field name shows up in the core type, the bridge struct, and two or three conversion functions.

-That repetition is why the bridge files use `macro_rules!`. `apply_setting!` in `ui_settings.rs` stamps out the set-and-persist invokable bodies; `defaults_fields!` and `game_fields!` build whole families of getters and setters from a single field table.
-The rule of thumb: when the only thing that changes between copies is a name (a field, a type, a signal), that is a macro's job, not copy-paste.
+That repetition is handled two ways.
+For settings and the download model, the whole mirror is generated from a declaration; see [Generated bridges](generated.md).
+In the handwritten bridges, `macro_rules!` does the same job in-file: `defaults_fields!` and `game_fields!` build whole families of getters and setters from a single field table.
+The rule of thumb: when the only thing that changes between copies is a name (a field, a type, a signal), that is generation's job, not copy-paste.
 [Adding things](adding.md) has the full add-a-setting walkthrough.

 ## Threading